 Growing families often look to new neighborhoods for homes that better suit their changing needs.
 They leave behind the communities they've become part of in search of more practical alternatives, sacrificing support networks and neighborhood amenities they've come to rely on.
 When the Italian-Canadian couple Laura and Matteo first approached P·A, they were facing this dilemma with their home in The Hague: either stay and renovate it to suit their growing family's needs, or move to a home that more practically accommodated them.
 As luck would have it, right then were able to purchase the apartment next to theirs to get the best of both: a redevelopment and additional living space.

-P·A merged and transformed the two apartments into one with a floating steel staircase that draws a bold connection between all living activities, providing expansive interior voids, split-levels and loggia with floor to ceiliing folding windows.
-The groundfloor is freed to accommodate a generous entry, kitchen and dining space opening to the back garden, and drawing a strong interior-exterior connection.
+P·A merged and transformed the two apartments into one with a floating steel staircase that draws a bold connection between all living activities, providing expansive interior voids, split-levels and loggia with floor to ceiling folding windows.
+The ground floor is freed to accommodate a generous entry, kitchen and dining space opening to the back garden, and drawing a strong interior-exterior connection.

-This redesign and merger enhances the family's experience of their living space, ensures privacy, comfort, and affords elegant living.
+This redesign and merger enhances the family's experience of their living space, ensuring privacy, comfort, and elegant living.

 Laura and Matteo

 Zeeheldenkwartier, The Hague, The Netherlands

 Rog’s Onderhoud, The Hague (main contractor) / Volders B.V., Bavel (staircase) / Daggenvoorde Interieur (kitchen)

 Constructie adviesbureau Booms, Delft / Bureau Broersma, The Hague (structural engineers)

 architect, interior architect, landscape architect, project management & construction management